PAMarchi/Calculator---C/Readme.md

 - lexer: convert the input into tokens.
 - parser: contains a function that analyzes the input syntax, also comprehends the mathematical analysis part of the calculator (Shunting-yard + RPN evaluation).
 - math_interpreter: interface between the GUI (main program) and the logical part.

+## Dependencies

+This program depends on GTK4 library